prometheus/client_java/CONTRIBUTING.md

 Run `./mvnw spotless:apply` to format the code (only changed files) before committing.

+Use `-Dspotless.check.skip=true` to skip the formatting check during development.

 ## Running Tests

 If you're getting errors when running tests: